EssentialBlocks/eb-open-verse-block/readme.txt

 == Description ==

-**EB Block for Openverse** helps you to add all amazing free stock photos, royalty free images, CC licensed images to your WordPress website in 1-click.
+**EB Openverse Block** helps you to add all amazing free stock photos, royalty free images, CC licensed images to your WordPress website in 1-click.
 Also, display images with attributes in an interactive manner using ready presets.

 **STUNNING FEATURES:**